dxw/contracts/agreements/govpress.md

     4. In any given month, if dxw chooses to complete work in excess of the Time Allowance, no additional fee will be payable.
-Any such work is completed at dxw's absolute discretion and the fact that dxw does so on some occasion will not imply that dxw will do so on subsequent occasions.
+Any such work is completed at dxw's absolute discretion and the fact that dxw does so on one occasion will not imply that dxw will do so on subsequent occasions.

-    4. In any given month, if dxw chooses not to complete work in excess of the Time Allowance, we may notify you, and can complete that work if additional fees are paid. dxw will not complete any such work without your authorisation.
+    4. In any given month, if dxw chooses not to complete work in excess of the Time Allowance, we may notify you, and, subject to our availability, wil complete that work if dxw's fees for the additional work are paid. dxw will not complete any such work without your authorisation.

     6. The Time Allowance may be varied by agreement, and with a corresponding change to dxw's fees.

-    7.  dxw will not ordinarily agree to a reduction in the Time Allowance if to do so would impede our ability to provide services under this to a professional standard.
+    7.  dxw will not ordinarily agree to a reduction in the Time Allowance if to do so would impede our ability to provide services under this agreement to a professional standard.

     8. If your Time Allowance is reguarly exceeded, or almost exceeded, dxw